Flash flooding possible in Madison; city engineering crews on standby

-After heavy rain Sunday morning and afternoon, City of Madison engineering crews were on standby for possible flash flooding in the late afternoon or evening.
+After heavy rain Sunday morning and afternoon, Madison engineering crews were on standby for possible flash flooding in the late afternoon or evening.

 "If heavier rain does occur, flooding on our streets is possible again, especially in low-lying areas that drain to the Yahara River or Lake Monona," Madison's Engineering Division said in a statement.